SEI-TAS/kalki-db/readme.md

     * [Insert Notifications](#insert-notifications)

 ## Prerequisites
-  - To compile this program, Java JDK 8 is required.
-This program uses Gradle as its build system, but since it uses an included Gradle wrapper, no external Gradle setup is required.
-     - Alternatively, if building a kalki-db dev env image, no Java installation is required.
-Docker needs to be installed instead.
-  - To run the tests for this program, and to run the DB this library connects to, Docker needs to be set up in the system.
+ - Docker is required to build this library as a build env image, and to run the DB this library connects to.

 ## Running Unit Tests
-Running the tests is not mandatory to publish and use the library.
-To run the tests:
+To only run the tests locally:
 1. Start the test database container with `bash run_test_postgres_container`
-1. Run `./gradlew build`
+1. Run `./gradlew test`
+1. If you want to stop the test DB, run `docker container stop kalki-postgres-test`

 ## Usage
 ### Database Engine Startup